 - AuthorGina McCadden

-New payslip requirements are set to come into force, requiring itemised calculations for variable rates of pay and hours worked.
-Alongside, the requirement for payslips will be extended to include workers, not just employees.
+New pay slip requirements are set to come into force requiring itemised calculations for variable rates of pay and hours worked.
+This requirement will also be extended to include workers, not just employees.
 Gina McCadden, Employment Solicitor, explains these changes in more detail.